AI Terminal screenshot

 • Backup and Undo: Automatic backups before modifications with easy undo functionality

-• Integrated Terminal: Seamlessly integrated into the Revolution EDA interface
+• Integrated Terminal: Seamlessly integrated into the Revolution EDA editor window with resizable splitter

 Installation